Home > FAQs

 Glitter tattoos will wear off naturally.
 To remove sooner, soak with skin-safe lotion or oil before gently using a cloth to wipe off with soap and water.

 For best results, apply mild liquid soap directly to the skin and lather before gently wiping off with a cloth and warm water.
-If there is any remaining colour, apply makeup remover or skin-safe oil (baby, coconut, olive) to a cloth and gently wipe.
+If there is any remaining colour, apply makeup remover or skin-safe oil to a cloth and gently wipe.

-To avoid reactions and staining the skin, remove face paint before going to bed and do not use baby wipes (they may contail chemicals and can push coloured pigments into the skin, prolonging staining)
+To avoid reactions and staining the skin, remove face paint before going to bed and do not use baby wipes (they may contain chemicals and can push coloured pigments further into the skin, prolonging staining)